kiwitcms/Kiwi/docs/source/admin.rst

       Make sure to always have at least 1 positive, 1 negative and 1 nautral status, e.g. ``PASSED``, ``IDLE``, ``FAILED``.
-If you delete all statuses within a certain wight group Kiwi TCMS will crash!
+If you delete all statuses within a certain weight group Kiwi TCMS will crash!

 .. |The Administration screen| image:: ./_static/Admin_Home.png